Love Alcohol? Hate The Calories? Read This.

 9. Don’t Drink Yourself to Sleep

 A glass of wine before bed may help you to feel more relaxed.
 However, it doesn't actually give you the kind of quality sleep that you might think that it does.
 For one thing, alcohol has a way of throwing your REM sleep off.
-And when it comes to packing on the pounds, since the alcohol tends to raise blood sugar levels in your system, it can actually cause you to wake up in the middle of the night and hit your fridge in order to balance your levels out a bit.
+And when it comes to packing on the pounds, since alcohol tends to raise blood sugar levels in your system, it can actually cause you to wake up in the middle of the night and hit your fridge in order to balance your levels out a bit.
 So go with some herbal tea and honey or warm almond or oat milk instead.
-There will be less calories and you'll be able to sleep more soundly.
+There will be fewer calories and you'll be able to sleep more soundly.

 10. Exercise